SaffetGokcenSen/c-/Accelerated-C-Plus-Plus/Chapter-8/Exercise-8-2/find/readme.txt

 Explanation
 This program implements the template function find.
-The implementation is first made for a sequence of integer input.
-The second implementation is for a sequence of character input.
+The implementation is first tested with a sequence of integer input.
+The second test is with a sequence of character input.